hanzopgp/CalcANTLR/README.md

 `bash build_grammar.sh`
 - Build all util java files :
 `bash build_util.sh`
-- Run a test, display the result and put the output in a mvap file :
+- Run a test file, display the result and put the output in a mvap file : (the test file is in tests folder) `bash test_grammar.sh`
-`bash test_grammar.sh`
 - Run .mvap file :
 `bash test_mvap.sh`